UKPLab/CARE/docs/source/for_developers/before_you_start.rst

 .. note::
     If you just want to get started *real quick*, check out the `Development Build`_ section below.

 Software Prerequisites
 ----------------------

-CARE's backend is built in Node.js and npm.
+CARE's backend is running with Node.js and is built with npm.
 You will need to install them before you can start coding.
 While CARE is deployed in a docker container, for development you should run the dev build locally.

 You can download Node.js from https://nodejs.org/en/download/.
 This will also install npm.

 You also need Docker and docker-compose for building the various containers -- both in dev and deployment mode.
 Please install them according to the official documentation:

 * `Docker <https://docs.docker.com/engine/installation/>`_
 * `Docker Compose <https://docs.docker.com/compose/install/>`_